RedHatRanger/Spinning_Wheel_Game/README.md

-# Spinning_Wheel_Game
-This game will choose a random name

 # Spinning Wheel Game

 A Python-based spinning wheel game that allows you to input a list of names, spin the wheel, and land on a random name.
 The selected name is removed from the pool until all names have been chosen, ensuring fairness.
 Once all names are selected, the pool is reset automatically.